Becoming You With Julie

 • 2 bay leaves

-• 1 tablespoon extra virgin olive oil, for sautéing + optional drizzle
+• 1 tablespoon extra virgin olive oil, or water/broth for oil-free

 • 1 medium yellow onion, finely diced